DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 14% 28% 50%

-Fifth Iranian test during the turn.
+Fifth Iranian test.
 Yield comparable to or above the fourth.
-North Korea adds a seventh test of its own.
-US chain-of-command coherence falls again, to about 22%.
-"Dangerous but stable" gets harder to defend.
+North Korea added its seventh.
+US nuclear chain-of-command coherence fell again, to about 22%.

 US nuclear chain-of-command coherence